rust-lang/wg-async/src/vision/characters/barbara.md

 ## Barbara: the experienced Rust developer

 Barbara has been using Rust since the 0.1 release.
 She remembers some of the crazy syntax in Ye Olde Rust of Yore and secretly still misses the `alt` keyword (don't tell anyone).
-Lately she's maintaining libraries and frameworks in the async space.
+Lately she's maintaining various projects in the async space.

 [axes]: ../characters.md#axes